fachinformatiker/RasPi-Telegram/README.md

 What time is it?
 Roll the dice!

+Special feature: Blink LED at startup if network is present or not.

 In my example I used four LEDs wired as following:

 - Red = GPIO 21